rovertm/CS-Curriculum/readme.md

 I'm studying `CSE` to increase my problem-solving toolkit and intellectual capacity.

-The legacy paradigms of digital networks, financial systems, and computing hardware have driven software development -- I believe we'll witness the reverse in next generation technology.
+Historically, legacy paradigms for digital networks, financial systems, and computing hardware have driven software development -- I believe the next generation of breakthrough technology will be software-first.

 Transformative technology is hard to build.
 Simply "speaking the language" won't be enough.
 As a business professional, I plan to make meaningful contributions to deep tech industry.
 Applying computational modes of thinking and holding myself to a higher standard of technical rigor will be where I start.